 #5 – Value in Mixed Doubles

-As we mentioned earlier, there are a few different variations of curling including men, women, wheelchair and mixed.
-However, the youngest variation is the mixed doubles format, in which two teams of one man and one woman competing.
+As we mentioned earlier, there are a few different variations of curling including men, women, wheelchairs and mixed.
+However, the youngest variation is the mixed doubles format, in which two curling teams of one man and one woman competing.

 The first World Mixed Doubles Championship took place in 2008, and the sport has been growing slowly but steadily since.
 2018 saw the Olympic debut of mixed doubles curling, which in turn brought a sharp increase in both interest and global funding.

 A young, fast-growing sport with an injection of cash typically means volatility and unpredictability, which creates value in the betting markets.